vaut-io/bevae/src/content/en/articles/2-en-choosing-a-clinician.md

 As a rule of thumb, the more cautious a clinician is about giving absolute answers to your questions, the better.
 The correct answer almost always starts with, "...well, it depends on X, Y, and Z." To come full circle, pain (and health) is an infinitely nuanced field where the answers to many of your questions depend entirely on your unique context.

-We'd like to close off by thanking you for reading this article.
-We hope that we've created a useful resource that you can come back to when you feel the need to reflect.
-Keep on taking charge of your health, and we wish you lots of success in your journey!
+I'd like to close off by thanking you for reading this article.
+I hope that we've created a useful resource that you can come back to when you feel the need to reflect.
+Keep on taking charge of your health, and I wish you lots of success in your journey!